ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/full-page-html.md

 category: features-html
 order: 50
 modified_at: 2023-05-15
+meta-title: Full page HTML | CKEditor 5 Documentation
 ---

 # Full page HTML

 {@snippet features/general-html-support-source}

-Thanks to the full page HTML feature you can use CKEditor 5 to edit entire HTML pages (from `<html>` to `</html>`), including the page metadata.
+Thanks to the full page HTML feature you can use CKEditor&nbsp;5 to edit entire HTML pages (from `<html>` to `</html>`), including the page metadata.
 While the {@link features/general-html-support General HTML Support} feature focuses on elements inside the content (the document's `<body>`), this feature enables markup mostly invisible to the end user.

 ## Demo